Enhancing Symbolic Regression and Universal Physics-Informed Neural Networks with Dimensional Analysis: Conclusion and Discussion

-In the context of differential equations, we expanded this framework by integrating Ipsen’s Method and Universal Physics-Informed Neural Networks (UPINNs).
-Ipsen’s Method systematically reduced the number of unknown parameters by transforming the equations into their dimensionless forms.
-The synergy between dimensional analysis and symbolic regression enhanced the capability of UPINNs to efficiently uncover hidden terms in differential equations, leading to faster convergence and a diminished reliance on extensive datasets.
+In the context of differential equations, we expanded this framework by integrating dimensional analysis and Universal Physics-Informed Neural Networks (UPINNs) under a partial knowledge scenario.
+Ipsen’s method systematically reduced the number of unknown parameters by transforming the equations into their dimensionless forms and offered guidance on how to best nondimensionalize the partially known equation.
+The synergy between dimensional analysis and symbolic regression enhanced the capability of UPINNs to efficiently uncover unknown terms in differential equations, leading to faster convergence and a diminished reliance on extensive datasets.
 This is particularly beneficial in situations where data acquisition is limited or expensive.

-Our results confirm that the combination of symbolic regression and dimensional analysis offers a robust methodology for automatically discovering governing equations in various domains, including physics.
-By leveraging the inherent scaling properties of physical laws, we can significantly simplify symbolic regression tasks, resulting in more interpretable and accurate models.
+In comparison to other variable transformations, we highlight that the Buckingham $\Pi$ theorem performs reductions that are guaranteed to preserve the original relationship; arbitrary transformations of the variables may complicate the relationship between the variables, or may not hold sufficient information to recover the original relationship.
+A simple counterexample of this is the following dataset: $x_1 \sim \mathcal{N}(0,1), x_2 = -x_1, y =x_1x_2$.
+A transformation such as $a_1=x_1+x_2$ loses information, and will make it impossible to recover the correct relationship between $a_1$ and $y$ such that $\hat{y}=f_\theta(a_1)$ matches the dataset.